fracpete/python-weka-wrapper3/doc/source/install.rst

 can omit the packages marked as *optional*, as they are only required for graphical output and plots:

-* pip
+* pip3
 * numpy
 * PIL (optional)
 * matplotlib (optional)
 * pygraphviz (optional)

-Once these libraries are installed, you can use ``pip`` to install the remaining Python packages:
+Once these libraries are installed, you can use ``pip3`` to install the remaining Python packages:

 .. code-block:: bash

-   $ sudo pip install javabridge
+   $ sudo pip3 install javabridge
-   $ sudo pip install python-weka-wrapper
+   $ sudo pip3 install python-weka-wrapper3

 Mac OSX